rodrigoelp/little-stories/Unlikely adventures/18-Chapter-18.md

 Her voice resonated in the figment of her imagination.

-A mental image had formed of a giant person, opening a jar and letting go tiny glowing creatures flapping away.
+An image of a giant formed in Hannah's mind.
+The giant opened a jar and let go tiny glowing creatures which flapped away.
 She moved her hand closer to the pair of gems, foreign to the vase pattern and moved her finger around it, drawing the shape of a butterfly around each stone.
 She was surprised to find that her fingers dug deep into the stone of the gate as she followed her imagination and completed the pair of insects.

 *"There!"* - she said, stepping away from the gate to admire her creation.
-The gate now displayed a vase with two butterflies been released.
+The gate now displayed a vase with two butterflies being released.
 She smiled gently.

 A sudden grinding sound shook the children.
-Even Amir jerked a little as the noise catch him unprepared.
+Even Amir jerked a little as the noise caught him unprepared.

 The gems encased with the outlined butterflies glowed in golden light.
 The groove Hannah left behind on the sandstone had started to be filled by liquid crystal, or so they thought, as the beautiful shapes filled with golden light.

-The crystal butterflies seemed alive as the gates revealed yet another passage deeper into the maze.
+The crystal butterflies seemed alive on the gates moving away, revealing yet another passage deeper into the maze.

 They faced another wall.
 Another selection of challenges to tackle.